Welcome to the Society for Women in Physics at Ohio State!

 SWiP will provide avenues for support for undergraduate and graduate women in the Ohio State physics community.
 It also will work to create a positive, supportive culture in the Physics Department and reach out beyond the Physics Department.
 It will hold bimonthly meetings which will include conversations about issues faced by women.
 We will also hold semesterly talks with women physicists about either their research or the experience of being a woman in physics.
 The society is aimed at undergraduate and graduate women in the Physics Department, but all are welcome.

-Kirsten is a fourth year graduate student in the Physics Department.
+Kirsten is a fifth year graduate student in the Physics Department and a Citizen Potawatomi Nation tribal member.
 She grew up in Sparks, Nevada and got her B.S. in Physics at the University of Nevada – Reno in 2016.
-She’s been passionate about astronomy since she was little and now studies dwarf galaxies and their dark matter halos with Prof. Annika Peter.
-In her free time she likes to ice-skate, play D&D and board games, and show off pictures of her beautiful cat, Bonnie.
+She studies dwarf galaxies and their dark matter halos with Prof. Annika Peter.
+In her free time she likes to ice-skate, play D&D and board games, sew, learn Bodwéwadmimwen, and show off pictures of her beautiful cat, Bonnie.

-Lauren is a 4rd year graduate working in cosmology with Paul Martini, studying large scale structure.
+Lauren is a 5rd year graduate working in cosmology with Paul Martini, studying large scale structure.
 She graduated from Columbia College Chicago in 2008 (BA, Computer Animation), and University of Illinois – Chicago in 2017 (BS, Physics).
-In her copious free time, she ice skates and plays with her extremely energetic cat, Wally.
+In her copious free time, she ice skates and plays with her extremely energetic cat, Wally, and teaches Eliza the meaning of kitty cat friendship.

 Administrative Support: Crystal Moloney (she/her)